kora-projects/kora-docs/mkdocs/docs/en/documentation/http-server.md

 ## Configuration

-Configuration is responsible for the general settings of the HTTP server implementation.
-An example of the configuration described in the `HttpServerConfig` class:
+Example of the complete configuration described in the `HttpServerConfig` class (default or example values are specified):

 ===! ":material-code-json: `Hocon`"